Asthma – An Emerging Lifestyle Disease

-Asthma is a chronic lung disease which causes difficulty in regular breathing.
-The airways in the ‘asthma affected’ lungs are highly responsive to various stimuli such as smoking, pollen or infections.
+Asthma is a chronic lung disease that causes difficulty in regular breathing.
+The airways in the ‘asthma affected’ lungs are highly responsive to various stimuli such as smoking, pollen, or infections.
 Asthma is a sensitive medical issue.
 Best Asthma Treatment also involves multiple medications, both of which must be given with due time.
-Furthermore, the use of inhalers is also tricky and involves some physical skill to get the necessary medication into your lungs.
-Like influenza or an ear infection, no medicine can treat the asthma.
-Instead, asthma can be treated by keeping check on its signs and symptoms.
+Furthermore, the use of inhalers is also tricky and involves some physical skills to get the necessary medication into your lungs.
+Like influenza or an ear infection, no medicine can treat asthma.
+Instead, asthma can be treated by keeping a check on its signs and symptoms.
 You can do just that, with some education, time, and dedication.

 Signs and Symptoms of Asthma

 The symptoms and warning signs of worsening asthma include:

 - Occasional chest tightness

 - Fatigue or shortness of breath when performing normal activities